daniel-grabczewski/todos-for-the-cosmos-demo/README.md

 - Run ```npm run knex seed:run```
 - Run ```npm run dev```, which will start running the app
 - Navigate to [http://localhost:5173](http://localhost:5173) in your browser
-- If the todos list doesn't appear, you will have to refresh the page (trying to fix this bug)
 - Now you can start making Todo's!

 ## Updates coming soon: